jestjs/jest/docs/Configuration.md

 If you need to restrict your test-runner to only run in serial rather than being executed in parallel your class should have the property `isSerial` to be set as `true`.

+### `runInBand` [boolean]

+Default: `false`

+This option allows the test runner to know how it runs your tests at a project level.

+Sometimes it's desirable for a specific package within your repository to run tests in band, such as integration tests, and for other packages in the same repository to run tests in parallel.

+When configured in the root jest configuration, all tests will be run in band.

 ### `sandboxInjectedGlobals` \[array&lt;string&gt;]

 :::tip